lunary-ai/lunary/README.md

 </div>

-Features:

-- Simple to self host (deploy to Vercel & Supabase)
+- 🧑‍💻 Simple to self-host (deploy to Vercel & Supabase)
+- 💵 Cost, token & latency analytics
+- 👪 Track users
+- 🐛 Debug agents with traces
+- 🔍 Inspect full requests
-- Use with any model, not just OpenAI
+- 🤖 Use with any model, not just OpenAI
-- Log agent runs and identify errors with full history
-- Records completion requests, search and explore request history in the dashboard
-- Latency and token analytics
+- 📦 Integrate in 2 minutes

 Currently, a [JS client](https://github.com/llmonitor/llmonitor-js) is available with Python in the works.

-- Doesn't add latency with an extra endpoint
-- Langchain support

-## Todo
+## 📚 Documentation

-- [ ] Demo dashboard
-- [ ] Demo dashboard
-- [ ] Search on agent and LLM pages
-- [ ] Date filtering on agent and LLM pages
-- [x] Users Tracking
-- [ ] Embeddings analytics
-- [ ] Tools views
+Full documentation is available [on the website](https://llmonitor.com/docs/intro).

 ## License